Skyshader77/Lacryma-Hydra/chapter17-1.typ

 Serena and Majorian ran for the tavern four imperial miles from their current location.

 A strident shriek peeled through the storm.
-The riders' horse neighed violently.
+The horses neighed violently, almost expelling their riders from the saddle as they stopped.
 No animal in the Known World could produce that sound.
 Nix's blood froze.
 Pairs of wings emerged from the night.
 The things that were headed her way were a cross between a bat and a lizard.
+No, every one of them was a perfidious mockery of the animal kingdom as if a wizard has chosen to randomize every animal parts into a single vessel.
 Yet their arms were distinctly human.
-One thing was certain: only Magi could have created such monstrosities.
+Scythes, lances and pitchforks gleaned alongside their teeth.

-Nix did not know which event was more implausible: the fact that she could have claim Elysian throne or that Margrub Dogas had returned.
+Nix did not know which event was more implausible: the fact that she could have a claim to the Elysian throne or that Margrub Dogas, the chimeras of the past, had returned.
 The dire news in all of this was that the Red Guild did not possess the capability to produce Margrub Dogas.
 Claradore had told her they needed another three years to be able to create those weapons from human bodies.

 A skin-pimpling chill ran down Nix's spine.
 Then who in the Known World could create Margrub Dogas if not the Red Guild.
 She was curious.
 Were the creatures